BabaSanfour/indigenous-pathfinders-in-ai/README.md

 ## Welcome to Your AI Journey!

 This starter kit is designed to get you up and running with the essential tools and knowledge you'll need for this AI summer school.
+You dont need to finish this before starting the school! you could go over it during the first two or three weeks.
+Most of these materials will be covered by Instructors and TAs too, the goal here is ease you in.

 ## What we cover